 Opioids are medications that are often prescribed by a doctor to help relieve pain.
 They work by reducing the amount of pain signals that your body sends to your brain, and also change the way that your brain responds to pain.
 You may be prescribed opioids for chronic pain or to help you manage pain following surgeries, dental procedures and injuries.
 They can also be helpful to those suffering from painful conditions such as cancer.

 With talk about the opioid epidemic all over the news, you might find yourself wondering, what are opioids?
 They can be dangerous when abused, but they can be helpful in treating pain when taken correctly.
 Because of their addictive nature, it is important to take opioids exactly as your healthcare team prescribes them.

 What drugs are classified as opioids?

-There are several prescription drugs that fall under the opioid therapy umbrella.
+There are several prescription opioids.
 All of the drugs listed below are considered to be opioids: